 (c) the directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 (d) the directors have prepared the annual accounts on a going concern basis;

 (e) the directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and

 (f) the directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

 Meeting of Board and Committees of Directors

-During the year 5 (five) Board Meetings and 5 (five) Audit Committee Meetings wereconvened and held.
+During the year 5 (five) Board Meetings and 4 (four) Audit Committee Meetings wereconvened and held.
 The details of the same along with other Committee's of Board are givenin the Corporate Governance Report.
 The intervening gap between the Meetings was withinthe period prescribed under the Companies Act 2013.

 Reporting of Frauds